Dynatrace/ace-box/user-skel/ansible/roles/demo-release-validation-srg-gitlab/files/docs/Release_Validation/03_01_Successful_Build.md

 Let´s start within Dynatrace.

 1. Navigate to the `Releases` screen
-2. A Management Zone called `simplenode-gitlab-staging` was created; select it if you would like to filter out the other releases that might be present.

     ![Dynatrace Releases](assets/gitlab_dt_releases.png)
     > Note: if no events are visible, you might need to select a larger time frame
-3. Click on the release in the `simplenode-gitlab-staging` environment
+2. Click on the release in the `simplenode-gitlab-staging` environment

     ![Dynatrace Release Details](assets/gitlab_dt_release_details.png)